vanGoghhh/tp/docs/UserGuide.md

 ## Preface
-For a smoother start to your usage of *CANdidates*, read this section to find out how this document is structured, how to navigate the document, and what all the symbols and special fonts mean.
+For a smoother start to your usage of *CANdidates*, read this section to find out how this document is structured, how to navigate the document and what all the symbols, special fonts and command formats mean.

 ### Understanding Symbols
 This section will explain all the symbols and fonts used in this document.